-MEM Industry Advisory Board members serve the MEM program by offering valuable insights into emerging trends in manufacturing and industry in Connecticut, specifically with regards to how these trends may impact MEM graduates and how we can strengthen the program to continue to meet the demands of a fast-paced, ever-evolving industry.
+MEM Industry Advisory Board members serve the MEM major by offering valuable insights into emerging trends in manufacturing and industry in Connecticut, specifically with regards to how these trends may impact MEM graduates and how we can strengthen the major to continue to meet the demands of a fast-paced, ever-evolving industry.

 Gene Frohman is responsible for the overall planning, execution, and success of all Research and Development as well as Engineering support for all legacy and current production products at i2Systems, Inc. i2Systems is an industry leader in LED lighting technology, product design, and manufacturing.
 A technology innovator, i2Systems has been instrumental in the widespread adoption of LED lighting.
 Mr. Frohman is also a partner at Spinnaker Venture Partners, LLC (SVP), a strategic growth and innovation consulting firm based in Boston, MA that helps companies create and capture new value in the globally connected economy.
 SVP works with global industrial leaders in consumer goods, power and energy, and technology and industrial services.
 Prior to i2Systems, Gene was the Vice President of Engineering at DRS Technologies, a Finmeccanica Company and Vice President of Engineering at Governors America Corporation.
 He also held positions of Chief of Air Vehicle Design for the S-76D Commercial Helicopter Program and Senior Program Engineering Manager for Test and Trainer Systems at Sikorsky Aircraft Corporation.
 He has been actively involved in advocating student interest in engineering and science and has sponsored multiple University of Connecticut senior projects as well as implementing student internship programs.
 He received his BSEE from Rensselaer Polytechnic Institute.
 Postgraduate work includes an MBA, MS in Sustainability, and an MS in Electrical Engineering from Rensselaer Polytechnic Institute.
 He is a member of the IEEE, EGSA, and the SAE.